Ciara And Russell Wilson Reveal Epic Halloween Costumes: ‘Jay & Bey’

 The two couples are also friends, as Hello Beautiful reported that Beyonce was spotted at Ciara’s 30th birthday that same year where she dressed up as Marvel superhero Storm for the fancy dress event.

-The singer and the football star also made the most of a fun couple costume that time, as they dressed up as Batman and Catwoman to celebrate the popstar’s milestone birthday.
+The singer and the football star also made the most of a fun couple costume that time, as they dressed up as Batman and Catwoman to celebrate the pop star’s milestone birthday.

 The latest snaps of the star come shortly after Ciara thrilled fans by showing off her fit and toned legs in a blazer dress earlier this month.